OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * 27002 control 8.25 Secure development lifecycle.
 Gap: good coverage with said particularity, but lack of detail - the 8.25 Control description in 27002(2022) is one page, whereas secure software development is a large and complex topic - see below for further references
   * ISO/IEC 27115 is about Cybersecurity evaluation of complex systems.
-TODOGROUP: Eloborate and specify Gap.
+TODO: Eloborate and specify Gap.
   * See [OpenCRE on secure software development processes](https://www.opencre.org/cre/616-305) with notable links to NIST SSDF and OWASP SAMM.
 Gap: complete coverage with said particularity

 * DEVPROGRAM.
 Apart from secure development, AI engineering can benefit from other software engineering best practices, that are sometimes overlooked in data science: e.g. automated testing, code quality, documentation, and versioning.
 This way, AI systems will become easier to maintain, transferable, more reliable, and future-proof.